 Project status: Closed

-We are developing Gender Sensitive Urban Design Guidelines to ensure our city is a place all Canberrans are proud to call home.
+We developed Gender Sensitive Urban Design Guidelines to ensure our city is a place all Canberrans are proud to call home.

 Crowd mapping provides valuable insights into how people collectively experience our urban spaces.